top of page

 adjust depending on the room and how intense you need to clean:

-Wouldn't you like to have less items on your grocery list?
+Wouldn't you like to have a shorter grocery list?

-Refilling our spray bottle is so simple and we are happy to have less on our grocery list.
-I also like the versatility to change our plant infusions and essential oil blends.
+Refilling our spray bottle is simple.
+As well, I like to have to change our plant infusions and essential oil blends.

-Just like many sustainable practices in the home, initially it can seem like more work, but eventually it becomes a groove.
+Just like many sustainable practices in the home, initially it seems like more work, but eventually grooves.

 Samantha